With a little lumber and handy know-how, you can build a blind that'll keep you comfortable during deer season's coldest days

 By scavenging used, leftover or defective building materials for your blind roofs, windows and outer coverings, you can often build a complete blind for $150 or less.

 One downside to homemade blinds is that they are big and heavy.
 For that reason, it's easier to pre-measure and cut your lumber at the house and haul it to the field in pieces rather than build the blind in the driveway and try to transport it to the field.

 Once you get to the field, a tractor with a front bucket can be invaluable for lifting and standing blinds.
 If you don't have a tractor, or can't get one into your hunting spot, erect the platform first and build the blind on it one wall at a time instead of trying to lift entire sections into place.

 (Don't Miss: Mother-to-Be Arrows 17-Point Buck)

 Take a Seat

 Once your blind is built, you will need something comfortable to sit on.
-Check out the Game Winner Realtree Xtra Swivel Blind Chair from Academy; it’s the perfect height for a shooting house.
 We are constantly searching yard sales and used furniture shops for good deals on gently used swivel-type office chairs, too.
 They are quiet, comfortable enough for an all-day sit, and they spin easily if a deer slips in from an unexpected direction.